 In partnership with the National Foreign Languages Project (NFLP) and Foreign Trade University (FTU)

-The British Council’s Vietnam Language Assessment Symposium (VLAS) 2025 will take place in Hanoi on Saturday 8 November, hosted by FTU and held in collaboration with NFLP.
+The British Council’s Vietnam Language Assessment Symposium (VLAS) 2025 will take place in Hanoi on Saturday 8 November, hosted by FTU.

 About VLAS